District Two

 Community group involvement keeps you informed about the specific issues and important events in your neighborhood.
 Crime prevention in your specific neighborhood can be molded by your active role in the decision-making process often spearheaded by organized neighborhood associations.

-The Citizen’s Advisory Group (CAG) meeting is designed for your community.
+The Community Advisory Board (CAB) meeting is designed for your community.
 Not only do you hear about the statistics for the entire district, you also get to ask the Commander your specific questions.
 It’s a great opportunity to meet your local Denver Police officers, while staying informed.

-District 2 CAB meetings are held at 6PM on last Wednesday every other month at the district station.
+District 2 CAB meetings are held at 1st Wednesday of each month at the district station (excluding holidays).
+The scheduled dates for 2024 are: March 6th, April 3rd, May 1st, June 5th, September 4th, October 2nd, November 6th, and December 4th.
+CAB meetings start at 6pm, but feel free to come early as Community Resource Officers will be available starting at 5pm to answer specific questions, discuss concerns, or to help you register for crime prevention programs.
 If you would like an ASL interpreter, please email us at 2.Dist@denvergov.org at least three business days prior to the meeting.
 Meeting reminders are posted on Nextdoor.com.

 Community Resource Officers